 Articles by Alesia Fieldberg

-Alesia Fieldberg has been sharing Albertans’ stories as a reporter and anchor with CTV Calgary since 2015.
+Alesia Fieldberg has been sharing Albertans’ stories as a reporter/videographer and anchor with CTV Calgary since 2015.

-Alesia earned a Baccalaureate of Arts in International Relations from the University of Calgary and a Broadcast News Diploma from Southern Alberta Institute of Technology.
+Alesia grew up on a farm in Southeastern Alberta and earned a Baccalaureate of Arts in International Relations from the University of Calgary and a Broadcast News Diploma from Southern Alberta Institute of Technology.

-She also enjoys volunteering and has been a board member for the Cerebral Palsy Association in Alberta and the Further Education Society of Alberta for several years.
+She enjoys hiking and volunteering.
+She has been a board member for the Further Education Society of Alberta for several years.

 She speaks English and can speak and understand conversational Spanish.